MarcusTL12/yatzy_solver/README.md

 3 * 462 * 57 507 840 = 79 705 866 240
 for 6 dice,
 which for f32 turns into 4 GB and 297 GB.

+## The process

+At a given state of the game you have n celles open and m throws left.
+The turn moves to a new state with either m - 1 throws left or n - 1 celles open and 2 throws left.

+This means that we need to order the state space by the number of cells filled.
+A subset of the state space that has a given number of cells filled and throws left is one "layer".
+A layer is indicated with the tuple (m, n)

+The process starts with the final layer with only one state;
+all cells filled, no throws left (layer (0, 0)).
+Here the expected remaining score is naturally 0.

+The next layer is with one free cell and no throws left (0, 1).
+This is similarly trivial where there is no choice to be made, and the expected remaining score is whatever points you get from your set of dice in the last open cell.

+The first interesting layer is with one free cell and one throw left (1, 1).
+This gives you two choices; get the points from the current set of dice, or reroll a subset of the dice, which leads you to some state of layer (0, 1).